 In this case the first step is applying for a new provisional driving licence.
 Passing the appropriate test allows you to drive when the ban ends.

-Note: The local traffic commissioner must agree if you want to drive a large vehicle (category C) or a bus (category D).
+Note: The local traffic commissioner will need to agree if you want to drive a large vehicle (category C) or a bus (category D).
 DVLA will arrange this when you apply for a new full licence.

 Do not apply for a new provisional if your licence is from another country in the EU.
 Instead, use the EU driving licence to take the test.
 Follow all the usual rules for learning to drive until retaking, and passing, the test.